fibo/games-of-life/README.md

 On the other hand, let be given the definition of an *isAlive* function, which returns true if the given cell is alive, false otherwise.
 It can be easily extended to an *areAlive* function which returns a list of booleans, given a list of cells and, following a similar identification we used for the *getNeighboursOf* function, an *isAlive* function describes the state of a *Game of Life* universe at a given moment.

-The considerations above let implement an **abstract** *Game of Life* in a functional way, in any of its variations in the finite dimensional case, for example:
+The considerations above allow to implement an **abstract** *Game of Life* in a functional way, in any of its variations in the finite dimensional case, for example:

 * finite grid
 * infinite grid